 We often think of change as separate from normal life – that there’s some kind of ‘steady state’ and any change is a variant from that.
 But are you the same person you were as a child?
 Are you even the same as you were five years ago, one year ago, last week?

 We’ve all heard the saying, ‘change is a constant’, and that is as true of businesses as it is of individuals.
 Change is inevitable, part of a natural process.
 The key to successfully navigating change is to accept that it’s going to happen, and to respond to it creatively.
 There’s a lot that can be done to navigate change so that you achieve your objectives.

 Where do you start in harnessing the energy of change?
 Perhaps you could study the extensive literature available on how big-name companies turned their businesses around.
 Or read case studies on successful start-ups.
 All interesting stuff.
 But no-one can start at the end of someone else’s story.
 What worked for another business may not work for you.

 Some businesses respond to the need for change by bringing in an external resource to ‘manage the change’.
 Often this is a ‘change manager’ or a ‘change management’ consultancy.
-The risk here is that they will take on the hard work of implementing changes, whilst everybody else gets on with business as usual.
+The risk here is they will take on the hard work of implementing changes, whilst everybody else gets on with business as usual.
 This ignores the fact that an organisation owns the responsibility for navigating its own change.
 And this is a responsibility that shouldn’t be subcontracted to someone else.
 That’s why we recommend that you don’t outsource your change.

 People can be complex, emotional, sometimes argumentative.
 No wonder so many change management models are directive.
 “Here’s the model, here’s where you fit in, now get on with it”.
 A bit like Captain Luc-Picard in Star Trek ordering ‘Make it so’.
 The trouble is, like Capt.
 Picard, this is an approach based on fiction.